Danish-tyagi/Todo-App-React/README.md

 ##🤝 Contributing

   Contributions are welcome!
-Feel free to fork this repo and submit a pull request.
+Feel free to fork this repo and submit a pull request
 ---

 ## 📂 Installation & Setup